Night Visions (TV series): Broadcast history

-The show was scheduled to debut during October 2000 at 8:00 p.m. on Fridays, but this never eventuated, with reality show Police Chase and Freakylinks airing in its place.
+The show was originally scheduled to debut on Fox on October 6, 2000, alongside science fiction program Freakylinks.
+The pilot that was going to air consisted of "The Passenger List" and "The Occupant".
+The October 2000 premiere never eventuated, with reality show Police Videos airing in its place.
+It was then scheduled to premiere in the mid-season during January 2001.
+Fox's reasoning for the move was since the show would have more publicity airing by itself, rather than alongside a similar program such as Freakylinks.
+However, the January 2001 premiere was scrapped and the show was delayed again since there were threats of an actors' and writers' strike happening around that time.
 It eventually aired on Fox from July 12 to September 6, 2001 as a summer filler.
 Billy Brown reflected "There was a changing of the guard at Fox between the time we filmed the pilot and the time the network was ready to order the series.
 The new regime wasn't convinced an anthology would work, yet everyone agreed that the pilot was good.
 I had the feeling the network didn't think the show was hip enough."
+The pilot that aired in July 2001 replaced "The Occupant" with another segment titled "The Bokor", although "The Occupant" would later air in 2001 paired with another segment.